apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ```
 - ` $ kubectl describe replicasetes.apps nginx-replicaset `

-- When we update a replicaSet-myapp.yml file, we need to delete old pod manually, then k8s is going to create new version automatically
+- When we update a replicaSet-myapp.yml file, we need to delete old pod manually, then k8s is going to create new version automatically.
+For more convenience we can make old version replicas to 0, then apply it, then update whatever we want in our yaml file , then change number of replicas to desired number. so scale down then scale up

 ---